The Waiting Game: Patience, Hard Work, and Staying Ready

-Five months.
+Six months.
 That’s how long I had to wait to officially be cleared to play football in Portugal.
-Five months of training, watching games from the stands, and putting in the work without knowing exactly when I’d get my chance.
-It was frustrating at times, but looking back, it was one of the best lessons I could have learned—patience, persistence, and believing in myself even when things weren’t happening as fast as I wanted.
+Six months of training, watching games from the stands, and putting in the work without knowing exactly when I’d get my chance.
+It was frustrating at times, but looking back, it was a good lesson in patience.

 The FIFA Approval Process: Hurry Up and Wait

-I was training every day, working as if I was about to play my first match, but I wasn’t allowed to step onto the field for an official game.
+I was training every day, working as if I was about to play my first match, but I wasn’t allowed to play in any official games.
 That was tough.
 Watching my teammates compete while I was stuck on the sidelines wasn’t easy, and there were days when it felt like this process would never end.
-But I had two choices—either let frustration take over or use this time to get better.

 The Importance of Routine: Staying Ready for Your Moment